 To solve this, you need to change your database to use utf8mb4 (what is again subset of Unicode, but this time which can be stored in four bytes in utf-8 encoding, thus covering all chars currently defined in Unicode).

-This can be achieved at database creation time by creating it with this character set and specifying the character set in connection settings (see Configuring Weblate to use MySQL):
+This can be achieved at database creation time by creating it with this character set (see Creating database in MySQL) and specifying the character set in connection settings (see Configuring Weblate to use MySQL).